 Bump steer is the change in a car’s toe angle as the suspension compresses.
-As you push your car down, you'll notice that the toe-in changes - this effect is called bump steer, and the amount of bump steer your car has can be adjusted by changing the vertical angle of the steering links, either at the inside (rack) or at the outside (steering arm.)
+As you push your car down, you'll notice that the toe-in changes - this effect is called bump steer, and the amount of bump steer your car has can be adjusted by changing the vertical angle of the steering links (when viewed from front or back), by raiser or lowering the links either at the inside (rack) or at the outside (steering arm.)

 Be aware that if you change your car's camber link locations, toe, or kick-up, you may need to re-adjust your bump steer to keep the handling characteristics consistent.